1. DEFINITIONS AND INTERPRETATION

 1.1.
 In this Agreement;

-Actual Live Date means the date when IRIS FMP completes its first payroll run (or parallel run process) for the Customer (as determined by IRIS FMP);
+Actual Live Date means the date when IRIS FMP completes its first payroll run (or parallel run process) for the Customer (as determined by IRIS FMP) and the start of the Term;

-Additional Charge means any additional fees charged in accordance with the Fee Policy;
+Additional Charge means any additional fees charged in accordance with the Fee Schedule;

-Agreed Live Date means a date agreed by IRIS FMP and the Customer when the parties anticipate the first payroll run will be completed and described as such in the Order Form;
+Agreed Live Date means a date agreed by IRIS FMP and the Customer when the parties anticipate the first payroll run will be completed and described as such in the Order Form.
+This may be different from the Actual Live Date;

 AML means Anti Money Laundering Legislation.
 IRIS FMP has a legal requirement to perform the relevant annual checks to ensure compliance;

-Authorised Contact is the name of any person with whom IRIS FMP can discuss information relating to, or held within, the Payroll;
+Authorised Contact is the name of any person within the Customer business with whom IRIS FMP can discuss information relating to, or held within, the Services;

 BACS means Bankers Automated Clearing Services Limited;